piyushagarwal08/JU-Notes/README.md

 # JU-Notes

-## This Repository contains my notes for various different technolofies
+## This Repository contains my notes for various different technologies

 Current List is as:
 <ul>